 how do people perceive art?

 In the early 1990's Philip Yenawine, Director of Education of the Museum of Modern Art (MoMA) in New York, USA, was asked by the Board of Directors to study how effective the MoMa's educational programme was.
 What they knew, was that there was a great need among visitors for information and guidance and the feedback on the MoMA's guided gallery tours was consistently very positive.
 What was unknown up till that point however, was what visitors actually took in from the information that was given to them by the talented and engaged MoMA staff.
 In other words, what did they learn?
 Did the gallery talks help visitors to get a better understanding of the art?

 To answer this question, Yenawine set up a study in collaboration with Cognitive Psychologist Abigail Housen, who had developed a theory of Aesthetic Development based on doing decades of research on how people perceive visual art.
 The method behind this research was to record people while they talked about a visual artwork in a stream-of-consciousness way, the so-called Aesthetic Development Interview (ADI), which was then transcribed and analysed.
-Housen's research revealed that viewers understand works of art in predictable patterns, which she defined as 5 stages of Aesthetic Development:
+Housen's research revealed that viewers understand works of art in predictable patterns, which she defined as 5 stages of Aesthetic Development in this way:

 Stage 1: Accountive